 However, the latest iPhone doesn't come cheap.
 This makes us hesitant to recommend a new iPhone for kids or teens.
 Even with phone insurance , you'll likely pay more for a replacement if it's broken than our previous teen-friendly recommendations.

 However, if you're willing to buy used or refurbished, iPhones from the past generation or two are still very capable mobile devices.
 For example, depending on your network and internal storage preferences, giffgaff offers three different iPhone 5 models with prices ranging between £119 and £149.

 Just remember, iPhones don't support microSD cards.
 So choose a model with plenty of storage.

 Any other options for me?

-The top end options--such as the VIVO 6 and Pure XR--offer many of the features of major flagships at a price that is easier to stomach.
+The top end options -- such as the VIVO ONE and Pure View -- offer many of the features of major flagships at a price that is easier to stomach.
 Better still, it is dropped in the pool or left at the mall, you’re not out £500+.